luevano/luevano.xyz/blog/src/a/mail_server_with_postfix.md

 The entry is going to be long because it's a *tedious* process.
 This is also based on [Luke Smith's script](https://github.com/LukeSmithxyz/emailwiz), but adapted to Arch Linux (his script works on debian-based distributions).
 This entry is mostly so I can record all the notes required while I'm in the process of installing/configuring the mail server on a new VPS of mine; also I'm going to be writing a script that does everything in one go, that will be hosted in [here](https://git.luevano.xyz/server_scripts.git).

 This configuration works for local users (users that appear in `/etc/passwd`), and does not use any type of SQL.
+And note that most if not all commands executed here are run with root privileges.

 ## Prerequisites